stegu/psrdnoise/README.md

 but I have only done a minimal amount of testing.
 If you find bugs, please report them in the "Issues" section.

+A variant of 2-D noise which is compatible with "mediump" 16-bit float precision has been added to the repository.
+(A 3-D version is more tricky.
+No promises yet.)
+As with the WGSL port, bug reports and general feedback on the code is appreciated.

 A scientific article on this is published in Journal of Computer Graphics Techniques, [JCGT](http://jcgt.org/published/0011/01/02/).
 Code is in the src/ folder, and there are some live WebGL examples and